-Terms and Conditions:
+Terms and conditions:

 Contract: Permanent.
-Flexible working arrangements will be considered, including part-time working

-Hours: 37 hours per week

-Salary: £57,306 to £68,698 per annum (2021 figure, under review)

-Pension: Northern Ireland Civil Service (NICS) pension arrangements

-Holidays: 25 days per annum (rising to 30 days after 2 years), and an additional

-12 public and privilege days
+Flexible working arrangements will be considered, including part-time working.
+Hours: 37 hours per week.
+Salary: £57,306 to £68,698 per annum (this is 2021 figure and is currently under review).
+Pension: Northern Ireland Civil Service (NICS) pension arrangements Holidays: 25 days per annum (rising to 30 days after two years), and an additional 12 public and privilege days.
+THE REPORT OF THE REPORT To find the second state of the Proof Control (Definition of the second state of the PDD)

-The Utility Regulator may create a reserve list from this competition in order to fill any additional suitable similar Manager roles.
+The Utility Regulator may create a reserve list from this competition in order to fill any additional suitable similar manager roles.

-Role Purpose:
+Role purpose:

-The scope and volume of the Utility Regulator work continues to expand significantly as it looks to support the targets and aims within the Climate Change (Northern Ireland) Act 2022, and the Department for the Economy's Energy Strategy and the Department for Infrastructure's Long Term Water Strategy.
+The scope and volume of the Utility Regulator's work continues to expand significantly as we look to support the targets and aims within the Climate Change (Northern Ireland) Act 2022, the Department for the Economy's Energy Strategy, and the Department for Infrastructure's Long Term Water Strategy.